thoughtspot/thoughtspot.github.io/_end-user/introduction/pinboard-granular-permission.md

   - Edit
   - Copy and edit
   - Copy embed link

+## How to limit access to Pinboards

+Follow these steps to limit access to Pinboards:

+1. Contact ThoughtSpot Support to enable the feature.
+2. Identify users for limited access to curated Pinboards, and assign them to the same User Group.
+3. Assign the **[Cannot create or update Pinboards]({{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only)** privilege to the User Group.
+4. Select and Share the curated Pinboards with the User Group.

+## Example of two User Groups with different access to Pinboards

 To demonstrate this, compare the privileges of the users who are members of the **Sales** user group, and users who are in the **Sales Management** group.